-F. Marine Transportation
+((F. Marine Transportation

-T-214 King County should support, encourage and be an active partner in local and regional passenger-only ferry transportation solutions that support mobility, accessibility, growth management, and help reduce road congestion.
+T-214 King County should support, encourage and be an active partner in local and regional passenger-only ferry transportation solutions that support mobility, accessibility, growth management, and help reduce road congestion.))

-G. Level of Service Standards
+((G)) F. Level of Service Standards

-The Growth Management Act (GMA) requires level of service standards for all arterials and transit routes to judge performance of the transportation system.
-The GMA also calls for specific actions and requirements for bringing into compliance facilities or services that are not meeting the adopted level of service standard.
-King County's level of service standards comply with growth management policies of encouraging growth in the urban area while restricting growth in the rural area.
+The Growth Management Act (((GMA))) requires level of service standards for all arterials and transit routes to judge performance of the transportation system.
+The ((GMA)) Growth Management Act also calls for specific actions and requirements for bringing into compliance facilities or services that are not meeting the adopted level of service standard.
+King County's level of service standards comply with growth management policies of encouraging growth in the urban area while restricting growth in the ((rural area)) Rural Area and Natural Resource Lands.

-Level of service (LOS) is a qualitative measure that describes traffic flow and is often represented by a system using the letters A through F. LOS A represents the least congested conditions and LOS F represents the most congested conditions.
+Level of service (LOS) for arterials is a qualitative measure that describes traffic flow and is often represented by a system using the letters A through F. LOS A represents the least congested conditions and LOS F represents the most congested conditions.
 LOS B is indicative of stable traffic flow.
 However, unlike LOS A, operating speed is beginning to be restricted by other traffic.
 At LOS E, operation is unstable, and speeds are reduced but will fluctuate widely from point to point.
 There is little independence of speed selection and maneuverability at LOS E. LOS F is indicative of forced flow of traffic with extremely low speeds and long delays at intersections.